-Choose the Right Career Development Professional
+Choose the Right Professional

-Share Your Expectations With the Counselor
+Share Your Expectations With the Career Counselor

 If you are unsure about your exact needs, be upfront about that too.
-For example, it may be unclear whether you need a new job or a brand new career, ask for help figuring it out.
+For example, it may be unclear whether you need a new job or a brand new career.
+Ask for help figuring it out.

-Don't Be Late for Your Appointment
+Be On Time For Your Appointment

 Don't Expect a Career Counselor To Tell You What Career Is Best for You

 Career counseling can only work if you are truthful with your counselor.
 Don't withhold any information that may impact your ability to reach your goals.
-For example, if you are suffering from anxiety and you know that rushing headlong into a job search will exacerbate it, let him know that you need to move slowly.
+For example, if you are suffering from anxiety and you know that rushing headlong into a job search will exacerbate it, let the counselor know it is necessary to move slowly.
 A good counselor will be willing to work at your pace.
 If financial difficulties are going to keep you from getting the training required for a new career, say something.
 He or she may be able to help direct you to scholarships and financial aid resources.

 Do Your Homework

 Some counselors give their clients assignments to work on between sessions.
 For example, she might ask you to bring in a couple of job announcements that interest you or may ask you to research an occupation or two.
-Arrive for your sessions with your assignment completed.
+Arrive for your sessions with your assignments completed.
 Doing so will allow you to keep moving forward.

 Follow Your Counselor's Advice

 You hired a counselor because you needed help.
-While you don't have to do everything he suggests, not following his advice means you are wasting your time and money.
-If you find you are not doing what the counselor tells you to do, ask yourself why.
+While you don't have to follow every suggestion, not taking his advice means you are wasting your time and money.
+If you find yourself not following through on the counselor's advice, ask yourself why.
 Is it laziness on your part or fear of making a change, or do you think the advice is wrong?
 If, after carefully thinking about it, you decide it is, find a new counselor.